bleutzinn/grav-plugin-add-page-by-form/README.md

 Please enter a title (optional) and write some content to appear on the new page.
 ```

-To allow a user to add a blog post simply change the `template` variable to `item` and set some other blog related variables in the page frontmatter block:
+To allow a user to add a blog post simply change the `template` variable to `item` and set some other blog related variables in the `pagefrontmatter` block:

 ```
 ---